Common Objections to UBI—And Why They Don’t Hold Up

 “People will take advantage of it.”
 People game the system today because we’ve made it profitable to do so.
 They can take advantage of the generosity of lots of strangers.
 They can become experts at jumping through the hoops created by multiple aid agencies all trying to get important service to the needy.
 People are rational.
 They will take the easiest path to profit.
 UBI takes care of much of this.
 If someone comes up to you for a handout, you can direct them to a charity that you know can now offer more than a Band-Aid.
 They can help them stretch their monthly check to get themselves set on a solid foundation.
 Universality is key.
 Everyone gets it, and everyone knows that everyone gets it.
 Additional aid is an investment of time which can’t be stacked like redundant dollars.
 Of course there will always be those who need additional support.
 Today we decide who is deserving of food at shelter.
 We know who is: everyone.
 With UBI we only need to determine who is deserving of extra aid.
 That’s a hard question that does deserve a human touch.

 “It just doesn’t seem right to pay people for nothing in return.”
 Even if it doesn’t feel right, what if it solves the problem?
 There are a lot of people suffering.
 Many more are right on the edge.
 If this provides breathing room that allows many to contribute more fully, at a much lower cost, who cares if there are a few that literally do nothing?
 The main thing is that they take care of themselves.
 As long as they use the money to buy their food and shelter, we don’t have to worry about it.
 And the evidence says they will.
-And then you’re done with them.
+And then you’re done (or can be done) with them.
 Don’t let the potential of a few slackers rob us of the chance to fix it for the rest of us.
 You can do the math.
 It would take a lot of slackers to make this a bad idea.
 It’s worth giving it another try.

 “This eliminates character-building opportunities.”
 It’s a sound idea.
 No pain no gain.
 We can all look back on struggles and see how we grew from them.
 But that’s not what we’re talking about here.
 Millions of kids going to bed hungry?
 This is a catastrophe.
 Just like we’d pull people out of the rubble after an earthquake, we should make sure they’re fed.
 Get them on solid ground.
-A floor doesn’t weaken; it steadies.
+A floor doesn’t weaken; it creates possibilities.

 “We’ll lose underpaid workers.”
 Good.
 No one should stay in a job just because they can’t afford to leave.
 If UBI forces some jobs to raise wages or automate tasks that shouldn’t need humans in the first place, that’s a market doing its job.
 Desperation is not a business model.
 Markets will pay up or innovate—either way, we win.